All Episodes

 Wow.

-Now uh this University of Berkeley, do they receive government funding?
+This University of Berkeley, do they receive government funding?

 Don't they?

-Oh boy, they sure do.
+Oh, boy, they sure do.

-Lots from the federal government, and of course, this is the University of California.
+And of course, this is the University of California.

-Um this is a a public institution.
+This is a public institution.

 So you could not have a clearer case of a First Amendment violation.